celestiaorg/docs/nodes/mocha-testnet.md

 Select the type of node you would like to run and follow the instructions on each respective page.
-Whenever you are asked to select the type of network you want to connect to in those guides, select `Mocha` in order to refer to the correct instructions on this page on how to connect to Mocha.
+Whenever you are asked to select the type of network you want to connect to in those guides, select `Mocha` to refer to the correct instructions on this page on how to connect to Mocha.

 ## Software version numbers